In order to become a Shriner, you have to first become a Freemason.

 The theme of the Shrine looks similar, but both of them aren’t related at all.

 Islam is a religion and though it shares some concepts of Freemasonry, it’s not linked.
-The only way it can be connected with Freemasonry or Shrine if the member is Muslim.
+The only way it can be connected with Freemasonry or the Shrine is if the member is Muslim.

 Becoming a Shriner is all about following the laws of fraternity, which is brotherly love, relief, truth, fun, and fellowship.

 In other words, you are still dedicated to Masonic principles.
-However, there are some additional benefits which a freemason can’t relish.
+However, there are some additional benefits which a freemason can’t relish which Shriners can:

 - You can attend a variety of social activities with your entire family.

-- It is allowed to hold fundraising events for yourself or for the hospitals.
+- You are allowed to hold fundraising events for yourself or for hospitals.

 - You are more socially involved than the other members of Freemasonry.

-- It becomes easy to find a unit that appeals to your interest.
+- It becomes easy to find a unit that appeals to your interests.

 - You can enjoy high-spirited fun like parades, golf, and trap shooting.